ScottyB/the-software-engineering-phd-guide/_sources/how-to-improve-writing-skills.md

 Note taking throughout your PhD helps you 1) form original thoughts, 2) record your progress, and 3) reduce time to write articles.
 Effective note taking requires using your own words and revisiting your notes.
 Avoid replicating definitions or copy/pasting text from other sources, that prevents you from making the content your own.
 Take notes on a) papers you read, b) research ideas, c) meeting content, d) videos, e) presentations, and f) any other source of inspiration.

-The main purpose of note taking is to reduce the effort of assemblying your thesis see {numref}`thesis-pyramid`.
+The main purpose of note taking is to reduce the effort of assembling your thesis see {numref}`thesis-pyramid`.
 All the notes you take are ideas and content that comes out of your head onto paper which can be massaged with other pieces of content to form i) sentences, ii) paragraphs, iii) sections and iv) chapters.
 Think of the Pyramids created from stones assembled to form a larger structure.

 ## Write for 40 minutes each day